 A complete list of memory card speeds and their in-camera performance as well as some great recommendations and a video record time chart.

-These are all great cards but the Sony Tough is totally worth it if you can justify the expense.
+These are all great cards, but the Sony Tough is the best option for Sony shooters.

 Card Name | In-Camera Speed | Check Price |